 https://birding-experience.com/wp-content/uploads/2022/02/Narupa-Saphir-oenone-Chrysuronia-oenone-Golden-tailed-Sapphire-XA-254-1240x700.jpg

-WildSumaco is one of those isolated reserves, which although little known to the general public, is extremely rich in terms of birdlife.
-The conservation and research projects carried out there have documented the presence of a large number of species that are normally rare and difficult to observe.
-Its accommodation infrastructure and numerous trails provide access to an ecosystem that has long been isolated, as it is wedged between the Amazon foothills and the high Andes.
-It is therefore at the confluence of these two very different habitats that we will evolve over the next two days.
-We will explore roadsides, subtropical rainforest trails and forest creeks.
-We will also spend some time around the feeder areas and on the viewing platforms in front of the Lodge.
+WildSumaco is one of those isolated reserves, which, although little known to the general public, is extremely rich in birdlife.
+The conservation and research projects there have documented many species that are normally rare and difficult to observe.
+Its accommodation infrastructure and numerous trails let us access an ecosystem that has long been isolated, as it is wedged between the Amazon foothills and the high Andes.
+Therefore, we will explore these two very different habitats over the next two days.
+We will explore roadsides, subtropical rainforest trails, and forest creeks and also spend some time around the feeder areas and on the viewing platforms in front of the Lodge.

-Key species: Short-tailed Antthrush, Ecuadorian Piedtail, Golden-tailed Sapphire, Gould’s Jewelfront, Plain-backed Antpitta, Striolated Puffbird, Black-mandibled Toucan, Chestnut-crowned Gnateater, Buff-throated Todi-Tyrant
+Key species: Short-tailed Antthrush, Ecuadorian Piedtail, Golden-tailed Sapphire, Gould’s Jewelfront, Plain-backed Antpitta, Striolated Puffbird, Black-mandibled Toucan, Chestnut-crowned Gnateater, Buff-throated Tody-Tyrant

 Day 12: Wild Sumaco - Coca- Sani Lodge